Exposure#

 Measures of exposure can include the number of people or types of assets in an area.
 These can be combined with the specific vulnerability and capacity of the exposed elements to any particular hazard to estimate the quantitative risks associated with that hazard in the area of interest.

 Exposure data can include a variety of indicators that are used to represent the value exposed to a disaster impact.
 In this sense, any data representing a potential receptor of risk can be considered exposure data.
-In this tools, the standard exposure indicators include:

 ../_images/exp.png